we0921/Group-5-QuickBites/README.md

 * We do not prevent users from ordering items from multiple stores.
 * Availability checking occurs when adding the item to the cart, not at checkout.
 * Input validation is improperly handled for menu items.
+* Admin metrics can be accessed at /adminMetrics

 # Contact Info:
 If, for any reason, there is an interruption in the hosting service, we should be able to manually restart the web server.